thoughtworks-jumpstart/guides/docs/frontend-web-development/import-export-components.md

 }
 ```

-This is perhaps the most common pattern to import and export components.
-One file to hold only one component.

-## import export of default object
+## Import and export of a default object

 There is also an option to export all items as an Object to group related items together.
 Is more commonly to use utility functions than Component.